-Using a strong magnetic field and radio waves, the MRI machine looks in detail at specific parts of the body, including soft tissue, bone, fat, muscles and internal organs.
-The imaging it produces is very detailed, which can help your radiologist make an accurate diagnosis.
-MRI is considered to be very safe.
-It doesn’t use x-ray and is painless.
+Magnetic Resonance Imaging (MRI or MR) uses a strong magnetic field and radio waves, to create images of the body.
+The images it produces are very detailed, which can help our radiologist make an accurate diagnosis.
+MRI is considered to be very safe as it doesn’t use X-rays or radiation.

 If you need an MRI scan, here's everything you need to know.

 Before your scan